Achievable logoAchievable logo

 Delivery of health care

-In modern society, access to healthcare typically begins with a visit to a primary care provider—such as a physician, nurse practitioner, or physician assistant—who may then refer patients to specialists if needed.
-This systematic arrangement encompasses a broad hierarchy including doctors, nurses, diagnostic and technical staff, and emergency medical services, all working together to ensure that individuals receive timely and effective treatment.
+In modern society, access to healthcare often starts with a primary care provider - such as a physician, nurse practitioner, or physician assistant.
+If needed, that provider refers the patient to specialists.
+This organized system includes a broader hierarchy of roles, including doctors, nurses, diagnostic and technical staff, and emergency medical services.
+Together, these groups coordinate care so people can receive timely and effective treatment.

 Illness experience